-As described in Note 2, "Restatement of Consolidated Financial Statements" of the notes to our consolidated financial statements, we have restated our consolidated financial statements for the year ended March 31, 2007 and all years represented in our Form 10-K for the year ended March 31, 2007.
+We have restated our consolidated financial statements for the year ended March 31, 2007 and all years represented in our Form 10-K for the year ended March 31, 2007 due to material weakness we identified in our internal controls over accounting for taxes.
 The restatement of our consolidated financial statements could expose us to legal actions.
 The defense of any such actions could cause the diversion of management's attention and resources, and we could be required to pay damages to settle such actions if any such actions are not resolved in our favor.
 Even if resolved in our favor, such actions could cause us to incur significant legal and other expenses.
 Moreover, we may be the subject of negative publicity focusing on the restatement and negative reactions from shareholders and others with whom we do business.

-The lack of liquidity of our restricted securities may adversely affect our business
+The lack of liquidity of our restricted securities may adversely affect our business.